Skip to main content

 In addition to ACT, SAT, AP and Accuplacer scores, students have the opportunity to take departmental placement exams in English, and foreign languages.
 Arrangements to take these exams must be made with the respective department.

-There is no departmental fee for these tests, but students who successfully "bypass" the course and receive credit for it may be assessed a bypass credit fee of $100/credit hour by the Bursar.
+Students who successfully "bypass" the course and receive credit for it may be assessed a bypass credit fee of $100/credit hour by the Bursar.
 For more information on the fee timeline, please see the University Catalog.

-• Foreign Languages
+• Languages

-For those who already have ability in a language prior to registering for a UNO foreign language course, the Department offers the placement test in French, German, and Spanish.
+For those who already have ability in a language prior to registering for a UNO foreign language course, the Department offers the placement test in French, German, Latin, and Spanish.

 The placement test result is not a grade, nor does it grant the student any credit.
 Instead, the result is expressed as the number of the course into which the student is qualified to enroll.
-Upon completion of the assigned course with a grade of C or better, the student may apply for by-pass credit for courses preceding the one completed.
+Upon completion of the assigned course with a grade of C or better, the student may apply for bypass credit for courses preceding the one completed.

 The test is scheduled several times a year, especially around registration time and there is no charge for this test.
 Information on dates and how to register can be found at: